Follow These 4 Tips for a Stress-Free Holiday Season

 This year of all years you can feel guilt-free saying no to any social obligations or family gatherings!
 Stay updated on the CDC recommendations and enjoy small celebrations with your own household.
 Even in a typical year, it's smart to not overdo it with events, gatherings, activities, and projects.
 If it isn't possible to say no, try to remove something else from your to do list and open up your agenda for whatever you need to do to take care of you.

 3) Stick to Your Budget - And Donate to a Local Charity if You Can

 This one is related to not abandoning healthy habits!
 Many have been hit hard by the COVID-19 pandemic, including financially, and this is a fantastic year to scale back on the gift giving.
 Decide how much money beforehand you're going to spend on gifts - you might even suggest a white elephant gift exchange with your family instead of everyone buying everyone else gifts.
 Food is another way your budget can go belly up - make a list before going to the grocery store (and remember not to overdo it on the sweets!).

 Do try to work in a donation to a local charity into your gift giving plan this year, even if it's a seemingly miniscule amount, every cent counts.
 And, charitable giving is known to be a natural stress reliever!
 Double H Ranch in Lake Luzerne that provides programs for kids with serious or terminal illnesses is a great one to consider.

-4) Change Your Expectations - And Get Creative!
+4) Change Your Expectations - And Say No If You Have To